gscalzo/gscalzo.github.io/content/projects.md

 [Watch the talk and read the lessons](/blog/ai-accelerated-mobile-development-nslondon/)

-For the people side of AI adoption, see [Fix the Ladder](https://leanpub.com/fixtheladder), my work-in-progress book about growing junior engineers.
+For the people side of AI adoption, see [Fix the Ladder](https://leanpub.com/fixtheladder), my book about growing junior engineers.